 7 Types of Sentence Fragments and How to Use Them

-This article about the different types of sentences in English is for beginner to advanced native and ESL students and teachers.
-In short, everyone can get something from this look at the different types of sentences that exist in the English language.
+People often think sentence fragments are bad, but they are actually a writer’s best friend when used properly.
+This article explores sentence structure in depth, and acquaints the reader with the seven types of sentence fragments.
+You will learn how to write beautiful, strong sentences that are varied and complex.
+This lesson is for beginner to advanced native and ESL students and teachers.
+In short, everyone can learn something by studying the seven different types of sentences that exist in the English language.

 This article contains the following sections, feel free to jump down to any of them: